vandermark1977/Domoticz-Thermostat-with-T-shift-and-OnOff-function/README.md

 # Domoticz Thermostat with heatcurve-shift and OnOff function for Panasonic heatpump
-Simple Domoticz thermostat for Panasonic heatpump.
+Simple Domoticz DzVents thermostat for a Panasonic heatpump.

 ## Prerequisits:
 * You have setup the heatpump with a Heatcurve for the water outlet temperature.
 The built in thermostat of the Panasonic heatpump must be turned off.